NewronAI/n00bs/packages/app/README.md

 ### Create & local/remote DB

-Upsert uses postgres for its database.
+Pulse uses postgres for its database.
 You can either use a local or remote database.
 Add connection string to .env

 ### Creating the schema
-Upsert uses [Prisma](https://www.prisma.io/) to manage the database schema.
+Pulse uses [Prisma](https://www.prisma.io/) to manage the database schema.
 To create the schema, run the following command:

 ```bash
 prisma migrate dev